ATNF/askapsdp/Code/Doc/user/current/doc/calim/linmos.rst

 If weights are generated from primary-beam models (*weighttype=FromPrimaryBeamModel*), it is possible to set the beam centres from within the parset.
 Since this is most likely useful when each input image comes from a different multi-beam feed, *feeds* offset parameters from other applications are used for this.
-If beam centres are not specified, the reference pixel of each input image is used.
+If the origin of the *beams* offset system is not specified, using either *feeds.centre* or *feeds.centreref*, any offsets are ignored and the reference pixel of each input image is used as the primary-beam centre.

 The *feeds* parameters can be given either in the main linmos parset or a separate offsets parset file set by the *feeds.offsetsfile* parameter.